MDhewei/protiler/README.md

 ProTiler is a novel computational method for fine-mapping of protein regions that are hyper-sensitive to CRISPR/Cas9 mediated gene knockouts from high-throughput tiling-sgRNA functional screens.

-Also, ProTiler is able to predict HS regions for proteins encoded by any given genes from other common protein features including conservation, domain annotation, secondary structures and PTMs distribution.
+Also, ProTiler is able to predict HS regions for protein encoded by any given gene from other common protein features including conservation, domain annotation, secondary structures and PTMs distribution.

 ## Installation